 Your children's Trusts are invested prudently to achieve steady long-term growth.
 Morgan Stanley understands the unique investment objectives that Native American children's trusts should have.
-Morgan Stanley does not try to fit these trusts into a pre-established model, but creates a customized investment policy for each trust.
+Morgan Stanley does not try to fit these trusts into a pre-established model, but, rather creates a customized investment policy for each trust.

 The Trust will be invested with an overall conservative approach in age-based portfolios so that younger children are invested to obtain long-term growth (because they will not be withdrawing their funds for many years) and older children are invested to preserve their balances (because they will be withdrawing their funds sooner).
+Once a year, those minors turning 11 and 16 will be shifted to the next level of investment parameters, to a bucket with a bit more conservative approach as their investment horizon becomes shorter within the trust program.